Become a Candidate

 - Give meaningful instructions to senior bureaucrats

 Once you become a Member of Parliament, the Mainstream Party loses any ability to control or influence you.
-In the final analysis, the only real power we have lies in our choice of the syllabus for your candidate’s course.
-Through our judicious selection of course material, our aims and preferences will become your aims and preferences.
-You will become an entirely different person to who you would be if the syllabus had been selected by left-wing academics.
+In the final analysis, the only real power we have lies in our choice of the 54 books we send you as part of your candidate’s course.
+Through our judicious selection of these books, our aims and preferences will become your aims and preferences.
+You will become an entirely different person to who you would be if the books had been selected by the Labor Party.

 You may perhaps have already acquired the necessary knowledge.
 If you are a medical practitioner, your university degree will not have included any of the above subjects.
 The same would apply to most other professions and trades.
 Even lawyers do not study economics and history.
 But if you think you know everything that a politician needs to know, then you have a legal right to start your own party, rather than joining our party!

 Our party has a different expectation of members of parliament than the major parties.
 Liberal and Labor politicians see their role as like that of hereditary lords, to be celebrities.
 We see a member of parliament as being a social worker and solicitor rolled into one.
 If a member of the public has a problem, and no-one else can help, they come to their member of parliament.
 Your role is to provide a solution to their problem.
 This could mean your having to do any of the following:

 - Ringing government departments on the constituent’s behalf

 - Writing a letter on a constituent’s behalf

 - Drafting a legal document for a constituent to file with a court